maturiKarthik/punkApp/README.md

 My main object was to brush my skills on the jetpack library of androidx which are the recommended architecture pattern by google and most of the companies around the world .
-This app uses the MVVM [Architectual Pattern] , LiveData, Databinding , Navigation and other proven therad safe approach to access the objects.
+This app uses the MVVM [Architectual Pattern] , LiveData, Databinding , Navigation , Offline Mode[ inside setting `loadfromcache`] and other proven therad safe approach to access the objects.
 The language used to code is kotline[kotlin_version = "1.3.72"] and many more.